aumchampaneri/Alexander-Lab/Sjogren's Disease and Complement/README.md

 - Absolutely no experience working with either type of data
 - Computing power
 - Relatively new technique with not much documentation
-- Complex statistical analysis associated with scRNA-seq which i have no experience with
+- Complex statistical analysis associated with scRNA-seq which I have no experience with